Paper Title and Summary

 input to Earth’s upper atmosphere, more important than solar radiation during

-active magnetic periods, and harder to characterize at all
+active magnetic periods, and harder to characterize at all times.
+The heliophysics

-weather specification and prediction.
+high-latitude space weather specification and prediction.

 Clemmons J. H. Swenson G. R. Vargas F. Dragic P.